Making responsible, carbon-efficient choices for your website.

 - Industry-specific awards and accolades: We have seen the emergence of a variety of sustainability categories in the world of awards and rankings.
 For example, the Legal 500 launched the Legal 500 Green Guide.

 What part does the internet play in all this?

-One source of carbon emissions that is often overlooked is the internet, and the systems around it.
-Despite the limited attention it gets, the size of the problem is significant:
+One source of carbon emissions that is often overlooked is the internet and the systems around it.
+But the size of the problem is significant:

 - The carbon footprint of our gadgets, the internet and the systems supporting them account for 3.7% of global greenhouse gases.